Rinsor123/Real_DL_2025/README.md

 # README
-The project is inn simplified terms a model that predicts the probability for an epic monster to be slayed in the MOBA League of legends.
+The project is in simplified terms a model that predicts the probability for an epic monster to be slayed in the MOBA League of legends.
 This is achieved by creating a hybrid model architecture.<br>
 This folder contains all of the python scripts used for our projects each of these scripts have a use in the pipeline of creating the model.

 ### Scripts